hasura/graphql-engine/docs/graphql/manual/guides/deployment/azure-container-instances-postgres.rst

 One-click deploy using ARM Template
 -----------------------------------

-All resources mentioned in this guide can be deployed using the one-click the button below. `Read more <https://github.com/hasura/graphql-engine/tree/master/install-manifests/azure-resource-manager>`__ about this Resource Manager Template.
+All resources mentioned in this guide can be deployed using the one-click button below.

 .. image:: http://azuredeploy.net/deploybutton.png
   :width: 200px